sajjadGG/book-python/numpy/algebra.rst

     np.cross(x, y)
     # array([-3,  6, -3])

+One vector with dimension 2:

 .. code-block:: python
-    :caption: One vector with dimension 2

     import numpy as np